crazyyy/videouspeh.ru/working_wp/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.8.6 =
+- DB cleanup cron event bug fixed.
+- Added Swedish language translation.
+The translation was submitted by Tor-Björn Fjellner.
+- Updated the Russian language translation file.
+Update submitted by Tor-Björn Fjellner.
+- The events table will automatically be cleaned up so it only keeps the last 5000 entries.
+You can override it using a filter (if you wanted to).

+= 3.8.5 =
+- Added functionality to prevent the aiowps_events table from getting too large.
+- Added file change scan summary inside the alert email.
+- Fixed the unlock feature so that it works correctly when the Rename Login Page feature is active.
+- Added a check in the list logged in users file to prevent error when get_transient returns false.

+= 3.8.4 =
+- Updated POT language file.
+- Tweaked the function which retrieves the IP address to handle cases where traffic is coming from cloudflare
+- The MySQL database will not be forced anymore at the time of creating the table.
+It also reads the characters set value from the system first.
+- Applied fixes to prevent remotely exploitable vulnerabilities.

 = 3.8.3 =
 - Modified "Pingback Protection" .htaccess rules to prevent xmlrpc login attacks and to be compatible with more servers.